wkhadgar/virtual_screen/README.md

 # virtual_screen
 Get a copy of your virtual ram into the big screen!
-This repo aims to help embbeded devs to access screen buffers and display them as the real hardware.
+This repo aims to help embedded devs to access screen buffers and display them just as the real hardware.